 What is a content management system (CMS)?

-A CMS is software that helps you manage digital content.
+A CMS (Content Management System) is software that helps you manage digital content.
 More specifically, a CMS like Drupal is a web application that allows one or more users to create, edit, publish, and control access to a website using a graphical user interface (GUI).
-Many modern CMSes use a database to store the content and a scripting language (in Drupal's case, PHP) to dynamically build the HTML needed to present the content to a web browser.
+Many modern content management systems use a database to store the content and a scripting language (in Drupal's case, PHP) to dynamically build the HTML needed to present the content to a web browser.

-You can read more about CMS in relation to Drupal in the Drupal 8 User Guide introduction, Drupal as a Content Management System.
+Read more about CMS in relation to Drupal in chapter 1 of Drupal 8 User Guide:

 What is open source?